CHOOSING YOUR INTERIOR DESIGN COLOUR PALETTE

 You may notice that many commercial health retreats or spas employ a monochromatic approach based on their branding, and they have done this on purpose.
 The customer can relax being surrounded by a single tone that relates directly to the branding of the business, creating a specific experience for them.

 It’s not all about flat areas of colour though.

 We recommend utilising textures and patterns where you can.
 If you are considering a monochrome interior design approach, then this is your chance to let loose with design elements that you might usually avoid, as long as they sit within the base colour range.

 The key to pulling this look off?
 Props.
 Using elements that provide contrast and interest, and draw the eye away from the base colour, and doing this without going over the top.
-Like this beautiful office space, where the base colour is a warm brown that is highlighted by natural light, and indoor plants.

 If you are considering a new interior design for your home, office or commercial space, and would like some advice, please just get in touch!